Ensuring the safety of our students and schools is always a top priority in Alvin ISD.

-We are implementing a Standard Response Protocol (SRP) into our school safety plan for the 2018-2019 school year.
+Alvin ISD utilizes a Standard Response Protocol (SRP).
 This SRP is being adopted by emergency managers, law enforcement agencies, school and district administrators and emergency medical services across the country.
 It is an enhancement to the current school safety plan and designed to provide consistent, clear, shared language and actions among all students, staff and first responders.
 We encourage you to review the Standard Response Protocol at www.alvinisd.net/safety and pay particular attention to the following terms:

 These terms, and the associated response, will be utilized throughout Alvin ISD and will be included in parent communication as various scenarios arise.
 It is important that you, as parents, also understand the processes associated with the terms.